 Former Chief of his home community Garden Hill First Nation, Darcy Woods is a Co-Founder and Executive Director of Aki Energy, as well as the CEO of Aki Foods Inc. Previously, Darcy worked as a Senior Policy Analyst in the housing and infrastructure department of the Assembly of Manitoba Chiefs, and for Aboriginal and Northern Development Canada at both the Manitoba region and Federal levels.
+He has spent years developing relationships with First Nations which continues to guide the work we do.

 As Project Manager of Aki Energy, Kalen has worked with First Nations across Manitoba to create local jobs through renewable energy and food sovereignty.
 Since 2011, Kalen has authored a number of major research papers on community-wide retrofit programs and Pay As You Save financing programs, including an international study of PAYS approached and a national report looking at the potential for PAYS programs to empower First Nations community-owned energy development.
 Prior to 2016, she also was the project lead for Aki Food’s food projects.